Here are a few FAQs :

 - Am I too old/young?

 You decide.
-We accept students from the age of 14.
-We currently have students from 15 to into their 60s.
+We accept students from the age of 16 and we currently have students in their 60s.
 Bob says "I was the oldest member when I joined the club.
 I still am and it doesn't matter at all.
 It's about technique, not strength.
 There is a very strong ethos in Aikido generally, and in this club certainly, of helping the partner with whom you are working at any moment, rather than competing with him - in fact Aikido is not a competitive sport.
 So if I'm having a slightly more frail moment because my partner for a particular exercise is rather younger, stronger and fitter, then he or she should work at my level of strength and fitness.
 And throughout my experience of the club, this is exactly what always happens - so the atmosphere is great for everyone.
 And over a beer in the pub afterwards, everyone blends into the same age anyway."

 - I have no martial arts experience, will I be OK?